Content Fragment Models

 Content Reference

-The Fragment Reference references one, or more, content fragments.
-This feature of particular interest when retrieving content for use in your app, as it allows you to retrieve structured data with multiple layers.
+The Fragment Reference and Fragment Reference (UUID) data types can reference one, or more, Content Fragments.
+This feature is of particular interest when retrieving content for use in your app, as it allows you to retrieve structured data with multiple layers.

 For example:

-• A model defining details for an employee; these include:
+• A model defining details for an employee; including:

 • A reference to the model that defines the employer (company)